threez/gsasl/README.md

 * **SAML20**: Experimental SAML20 authentication.
 * **OPENID20**: Experimental OPENID20 authentication.

+# Install libgsasl

+To use the library the libgsasl must be installed on the system.

+## Mac OS X

+Install the library using homebrew:

+    brew install libgsasl

 # Use in Ruby

 In the following example the server and the client are on the same machine.
 If the server is on the remote site, one has to implement a server that will return the next challenge on `server#read` and implements a `server#send` to send the challenge to the server.
 Also it is possible to not use the `#authenticate` function but to implement the processing individually.